A former Vice-Chancellor of the University of Ibadan, Prof. Idowu Olayinka, has mourned the death of a renowned historian, Prof. Obaro Ikime.

 Son of the deceased, Mr Mazino Ikime, said though his father was sick for quite a while, he had gone to rest with the Lord.

-“There is nothing better than a good name and that is what my dad has left behind.
+“There is nothing better than a good name, which is what my dad has left behind.

-“As a teacher, he touched the lives of a great number of people.
-His students spoke well of him and in his lifetime, he was honoured by his students at the History department of the university.
+“As a teacher, he touched the lives of many people.
+His students spoke well of him and in his lifetime, he was honoured by his students at the university’s History department.

-“There is no greater reward for a teacher than to be honoured in his lifetime by his students and these were students who might not have necessarily passed through him.
+“There is no greater reward for a teacher than to be honoured in his lifetime by his students, who might not have necessarily passed through him.

-“He retired from the university at a time, but they have access to his works and hear testimonies from other students about him and my dad was greatly touched.
+“He retired from the university at a time, but they had access to his works and hear testimonies from other students about him and my dad was greatly touched.

-“He was an epitome of a great teacher owing to his patience and understanding.
+“He was the epitome of a great teacher owing to his patience and understanding.
 He was always concerned with guiding and bringing out the best in anybody who passed through him,” he said.

-Mazino said his siblings learned patience and listening skills from their father.
+Mazino said his siblings learnt patience and listening skills from their father.

 “He was a very effective communicator; he speaks eloquently and writes brilliantly.
-I am going to miss him as a great friend, counsellor and father.
+I will miss him as a great friend, counsellor and father.

 “My dad was a great, humble and self-assured man who hailed from a tiny hamlet in Delta, called Alibueze,” he said.

-Also, the Head, Department of History at the university, Prof. Rasheed Olaniyi, said that the late Ikime contributed significantly to historiography in Nigeria and the entire African continent.
+Also, the Head of the Department of History at the university, Prof. Rasheed Olaniyi, said that the late Ikime contributed significantly to historiography in Nigeria and the entire African continent.

 “He was a great scholar who was known globally.
 We have lost a great scholar.
 We are always very proud of him,” Olaniyi said.